Recommend Bundles, Kits & Routines to Raise AOV¶

 Recommend a routine with multiple slots¶

-- Set up one slot per step of the routine.
+- Use one slot per step of the routine.
 See Recommend a skincare routine with slots and the broader Set up recommendations guide.

-- The app ranks products in each slot by votes, so every slot shows the best match for this shopper, not a generic pick.
+- Rank each slot by fit.
+The app ranks products in each slot by votes, so every slot shows the best match for this shopper, not a generic pick.

 This reframes the purchase from "a product" to "a complete solution," which naturally raises the order value.